Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 In some ways, setting a goal could be as simple as downloading a podcast for your commute.
 If you follow a framework, you’ll make sure everything comes together smoothly.
 Here are just a few to consider:

-- Objectives and key results (OKRs): When setting OKRs, you’ll come up with high-level, qualitative, and aspirational goals (remember, OKRs are supposed to be lofty!) and assign a result and an owner for each.
+• Objectives and key results (OKRs): When setting OKRs, you’ll define high-level, qualitative, aspirational goals (remember, OKRs are meant to be lofty!) and assign a result and an owner to each.
 Then you’ll use OKR scoring at regular intervals to check your progress, detect objectives at risk of being unmet, and course-correct as necessary.
 We use this goal-setting methodology here at Atlassian, and we even have a handy OKR template you can use to do this yourself.
-You can also check out this playbook for more OKR best practices and OKR examples. - Key Performance Indicators (KPIs): KPIs often get confused with OKRs.
-But, an OKR vs. KPI matchup shows how they differ.
+You can also check out this playbook for more OKR best practices and OKR examples.

+• Key Performance Indicators (KPIs): KPIs often get confused with OKRs.
+But an OKR vs. KPI matchup shows how they differ.
 Unlike with an OKR, KPIs require that you assign a measurable target to an existing project or process.
 For example, you want to improve the effectiveness of your customer support team.
-You could assign a KPI of a specific number of resolved customer tickets per week.
-KPIs also use things called “leading indicators” and “lagging indicators” to predict future success versus demonstrating past success in achieving results.
+You could set a KPI for a specific number of customer tickets resolved per week.
+KPIs also use “leading indicators” and “lagging indicators” to predict future success rather than to demonstrate past success in achieving results.

 2. Be specific

-That’s why you need to challenge yourself to dig deeper and drill down to a specific end game.
-Ask yourself, “What does being a ‘happier team’ really look like?”
+That's why you need to challenge yourself to dig deeper and drill down to a specific end game.
+Ask yourself, “What does being a ‘happier team' really look like?”
 Maybe that means having more time for bonding outside of work projects.
-Okay, how?
+OK, how?
 By hosting regularly scheduled happy hours and team-wide events.

-By continuing to get down to the nitty-gritty, you might end up with a goal that’s way more clear-cut like, “Schedule regular team activities.”
+By continuing to get down to the nitty-gritty, you might end up with a goal that's way more clear-cut, like, “Schedule regular team activities.”
 That provides far more direction than “be a happier team.”

 3. Make it measurable